Deep Shape-from-Template: Wide-Baseline, Dense and Fast Registration and Deformable Reconstruction from a Single Image: Conclusions

 \section{Conclusions}

-We have presented \emph{DeepSfT}, the first dense, real-time solution for wide-baseline SfT with generic templates.
-This has been a long-standing computer vision problem for over a decade. \emph{DeepSfT} will enable many real-world applications that require dense registration and 3D reconstruction of deformable objects, in particular augmented reality with deforming objects.
-We also expect it to be an important component for dense NRSfM in the wild.
-In the future we aim to improve results by incorporating temporal context information with recurrant neural networks, and to extend \emph{DeepSfT} for unsupervised learning. { }
+We have presented DeepSfT, the first dense, real-time solution for wide-baseline SfT with general templates.
+This has been an open computer vision problem for over a decade.
+No previous method is able to accurately solve SfT for weakly-textured, non-flat object templates, such as the dinosaur or shoe examples.
+DeepSfT will enable many real-world applications that require dense registration and 3D reconstruction of deformable objects, in particular augmented reality with deforming objects.
+In future work we aim to generalise DeepSfT to multiple templates, using them as explicit inputs to our network, or by using object detectors to select an object-specific SfT network.
+We also will investigate how to train DeepSfT with self-supervised learning approaches, which may require incorporating other priors, such as temporal and spatial smoothness, and other deformation models.
+Our DeepSfT architecture and results may also contribute to develop future DNN NRSfM solutions.
+In particular, the use of dense maps as the network output followed by post-processing steps for mesh completion significantly reduces the complexity of the learning process, as opposed to inferring the entire surface or volume.
+Semi-supervised learning approaches, similar to the one implemented in DeepSfT, can also boost the goal.